The Power of Shallow-depth Toffoli and Qudit Quantum Circuits: Shallow depth quantum circuits with infinite-size gate sets

 \subsection{Constant-depth qudit circuits with classical modular operators}

-In this section, we consider the collapse of constant-depth circuits with infinite-size quantum gate sets and classical modular gates.
+In this section, we consider the collapse of constant-depth circuits with infinite-size quantum gate sets and classical unbounded fan-in modular gates in combination with unbounded classical fanout.

-We first show that quantum modular gates can be implemented with constant depth measurement patterns and classical modular gates.
+We first show that quantum modular gates can be implemented with constant-depth measurement patterns, along with classical unbounded fan-in modular gates and classical fanout.

-\begin{lemma} The $\mathsf{qMOD}_p$ gate can be implemented in $\iQNC_p^0[p]_\mathsf{c}$. \end{lemma}
+\begin{lemma} The $\mathsf{qMOD}_p$ gate can be implemented in $\iQNC_{\mathsf{cf}}^0[p]_\mathsf{c}$. \end{lemma}

-\begin{proof} Our first step in this proof is to show that a circuit in $\iQNC_p^0[p]_\mathsf{c}$ can implement the $\mathsf{fanout}_p$ gate over an arbitrary quantum state, $\ket\psi=\sum_{x\in\{0,1,\hdots,p-1\}^n} \alpha_x \ket{x}$.
+\begin{proof} Our first step in this proof is to show that a circuit in $\iQNC_{\mathsf{cf}}^0[p]_\mathsf{c}$ can implement the $\mathsf{fanout}_p$ gate over an arbitrary quantum state, $\ket\psi=\sum_{x\in\{0,1,\hdots,p-1\}^n} \alpha_x \ket{x}$.

-For that, we first create an $\ket{\mathsf{GHZ}_{p,n}^0}$ state and apply a $\mathsf{SUM}$ where the control-qudit is the first qudit of $\ket\psi$ and the target is the first qudit of the GHZ state.
+For that, we first create an $\ket{\mathsf{GHZ}_{p,n}^0}$ state, which can be constructed using the circuit described in \cref{poorconst} combined with the circuit described in \cref{reduc} which are both contained in $\iQNC_{\mathsf{cf}}^0[p]_\mathsf{c}$.
+We then apply a $\mathsf{SUM}$ gate where the control-qudit is the first qudit of $\ket\psi$ and the target is the first qudit of the GHZ state.
 This leads to the state,

 Subsequently, we measure the first qudit of the second register with outcome $m_1 \in \{0,1,\hdots,p-1\}$.
 The post-measured state will then be

 We then apply $(\mathsf{X}_p)^{-m_1}$ to each of the $n-1$ qudits of the second register, leading to the state